thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 CROSS JOIN PRODUCT
 ```

 In this case we should bring in `CALENDAR_DATE` and cross join it with `PRODUCT_ID` to get every possible combination of calendar date and product.
 Note the `CALENDAR_DATE` comes from the `CALENDAR` table, which acts as a simple list of consecutive calendar dates.
+Note we could also have used a recursive query, as shown in the previous example, to generate the dates.
+We'll stick with a simple table instead for now in case you are not comfortable with recursion yet.
 We should only filter the calendar to a date range of interest, like `2017-01-01` and `2017-03-31`.

 ```sql
 SELECT